 The Advising and Counseling Office provides both appointments and walk-in times to assist students.
+Please call 253-589-5548 in advance to check our walk-in times and available appointments for the week.
 We're happy to help you explore what CPTC has to offer, and we look forward to working with you.

 After earning a teaching degree at PLU, a Master in Public Administration from UW, and various work in the K-12 and higher education systems, I have seen the power of education to transform students.
 Education provides a bridge to equity and opportunity, and as Director of the Advising/Counseling Center at CPTC, I’m thrilled to be a part of that journey by helping students navigate educational pathways toward career growth and success.

 I earned my BA in Psychology from Western WA University and developed a strong interest in working with high school students.
 I received my Master’s degree in Education from City University with a focus in Guidance and Counseling.
 After working with high school age students for a few years, I really became interested in going to the next level of education.
 I began my first Academic Advising position at Highline Community College in 2010.
 I worked with Pre-Nursing students and also assisted with their Running Start orientations.
 I was drawn my current position at Clover Park because I wanted to work more specifically with Running Start students.
 In addition to being the Running Start Advisor/Counselor here, I also advise for the Allied Health programs on campus.